facebookresearch/fairseq/examples/simultaneous_translation/docs/server_api.md

     WORD
     ```

-After the token is sent, the server will record the delays (length of source context) the model use to predict the token.
+After the token is sent, the server will record the delay (length of source context) the model used to predict the token.
 Notice that the content should be detokenized.
-If there is space in ```WORD```, it will be considered as multiple words splitted by space.
-Once finishing the sentence, an end of sentence token "<\/s>" should be sent to the server.
+If there is a space in `WORD`, it will be considered as multiple words split by space.
+In order to end a translation hypothesis, an end of sentence token "<\/s>" should be sent to the server.

 ---
-## Get evaluation scores from server
+## Get evaluation scores from the server
 * **Method:** : `GET`

 *  **Endpoint** : *server_url*/result